antiblockchain/landingpage/README.md

-This is the code for my homepage.
-There isn't much to document, but you can also find the blogapi repo on my profile to see the rest.
+This is the source code for [my portfolio.](https://elynch.co) Written in React and built with vite.
+It works together with my [blog api](https://github.com/unexpectedlyalarming/home-blog-api) to serve as a collection and portal of my projects.
+Running and building is self explanatory, just run npm run dev or npm run build to build it.